Muscles Worked in Leg Press

-- Place your feet on the sled, about shoulder width apart.
+- Place your feet on the platform, about shoulder-width apart.

-- Inhale and lower the weight towards you by bending your legs.
+- Inhale and lower the weight by bending your legs.

-- Lower the weight as deep as possible without rounding you back, and while keeping your glutes on the seat.
+- Lower the weight as deep as possible without rounding your back and while keeping your glutes on the seat.